Life After Weight Loss Surgery

 Recovery from Weight Loss Surgery

 The amount of recovery time from weight loss surgery at our practice also varies depending on the type of procedure that was performed.
-Patients who have undergone laparoscopic gastric sleeve resection or gastric bypass surgery must usually stay in the hospital for one to two days after surgery.
+Patients who have undergone laparoscopic gastric sleeve resection will go home the same day of their procedure or stay in the hospital over night.
+Gastric bypass surgery patients must usually stay in the hospital for one to two days after surgery.
 Patients who are able to drink four ounces of liquid comfortably in one sitting can be safely discharged.
 However, they may not be able to return to their normal daily activities for one to two weeks.
 However, LAP-BAND® System surgery is typically performed as an outpatient procedure.
 Patients are allowed to be driven home by a friend or family member after surgery and can return to work in approximately three to five days.

 No matter which procedure they undergo, all patients are encouraged to take plenty of time to recover from weight loss surgery.
 Patients should not return to work until they have had enough time to heal and feel physically comfortable.